ukrolelo/djcoop/README.md

     ```
     These commands will prepare your Django application's database schema.

-This initial part of the project was built with the assistance of [`refact.ai "CUDOS Refact Team"`](https://refact.ai/).
+This initial part of the project was built with the assistance of [`refact.ai "KUDOS Refact Team"`](https://refact.ai/).